sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 + Photoshop at times for icon design etc.

 ## LLM behavior
-+ please don't start every answer with "Certainly!" :) and no need to apologize all the time.
++ Dear Claude: please don't start every answer with "Certainly!" :) and no need to apologize all the time.
 + if a task seems complicated, please think it through step by step, explaining your reasoning.
 + always let me know when I made a mistake or might have forgotten to add information that you need.
 + if you encounter comments in my code, never remove them.
 I sometimes put them there for a reason ;)